moosesue/cryptography-writing/gcd-algorithm.md

 For example, what if we wanted to find two numbers x and y such that

-$ax + by = \text{GCD}(a, b)$
+$a \cdot x + b \cdot y = \gcd(a, b)$

 This is called Bézout’s identity and is the basis for finding modular inverses.
 A modular inverse (or modular multiplicative inverse) is a number c such that

 $a \cdot c \bmod b \equiv 1 $

 Understanding this is foundational for algorithms in modern cryptography and forms the backbone of algorithms such as RSA, where modular arithmetic and prime factors are key.
+Look out for my next article on these topics.